-This is the oldest regiment in the British Army in continuous active service.
-It originated in Coldstream, Scotland, 1650 during the English Civil War, and was founded by General George Monck when Oliver Cromwell gave him his permission to form a new regiment.
+This is the oldest regiment in the British Army in continuous active service, which originated in Coldstream, Scotland, during the English Civil War in 1650.
+When Oliver Cromwell gave General George Monck permission to form a new regiment the Coldstream Guards were created.
 The regiment has earned a total of 117 battle honours.

 2 – “Old Contemptibles”

 The British Expeditionary Force to France in 1914 dubbed themselves the “Old Contemptibles” as a result of the Kaiser’s alleged reference to them as a “contemptible little army”.

 3 – King’s Colour, 2nd/6th Service Battalion, The Royal Warwickshire Regiment

 This colour was laid up upon the disbandment of Battalion.
 The second battalion had been serving since 1931 and was part of the British Expeditionary Force in France and Belgium.
 They had to fight their way back to the beaches of Dunkirk when the German army launched their Blitzkrieg in 1940.

 4 – British Legion – West Midland area

 The crosses of St. George, St. Andrew and St. Patrick symbolise unity, chivalry and loyalty to our Sovereign, community and nation.
 The blue indicates loyalty and fidelity whilst the gold signifies service – ‘as gold is tried by fire’.
 It reminds us of all those who gave their lives for our country.